 - Anywhere that has been waxed within the last 24 hours.

-- Areas you're using any alpha hydroxy acid over 8 percent.
+- Areas you're using any alpha hydroxy acid over 8 percent, as they may make skin more sensitive.

 - Over or around body piercings.